mickeynp/ligature.el/README.rst

 To create a ligature mapping you can either update the alist ``ligature-composition-table`` directly or use the helper function ``ligature-set-ligatures``.
 I recommend you start with the latter helper function and only modify the table if you have complex requirements.

-Here is a simple example -- for a full, ready-to-go example, see the next section.

 How do I install it?
 ====================